ucsd-cse29/ss1-25/src/index.md

 - no grade modifier: 7-8 lectures (A section), 10-12 lectures (B section)
 - `-` grade modifier: 5-6 lectures (A section), 7-9 lectures (B section)
 - One letter grade lower: 0-4 lectures (A section), 0-6 lectures (B section)

+We may also make decisions about +/- modifiers around the boundaries of the grade categories.
+This will be done at the end of the quarter at instructor discretion, and will be consistent across all students.

+Requests to change this grading policy (for a specific student or class-wide) will be denied with a link to this syllabus section.
+Consider this: we may, as instructors, decide for academic reasons that the most accurate way of assigning letter grades in the class needs to change (and we tend to only make changes that improve letter grades relative to this starting policy).
+However, it would be inappropriate for us to do so in response to student requests: that could create an appearance that we give students the grades they ask for rather than the grades they earned.

 - A+ grade example:
     - Lab scores: 1, 3, 2, 3, 2 (11)